 Professor Ludwig Weimer was the founding director and a long-time professor at the chair for the Theology of the People of God.
 In 2010, at the occasion of his 70th birthday and in connection with his theological work, the Professor Ludwig Weimer Foundation was established.
-Its aim is to financially support the further development of the theology of the people of God.

 Profits from the endowment fund help to finance scholarships for students of theology, symposiums, publications, and the education of priests.